-Live Well With Dementia Programme: adaptation with people living with dementia
+Live Well With Dementia: adaptation for people living with dementia

 Alzheimer's Society used feedback on course experience to develop a tailored programme for people living with dementia.